pyinstxtractor/pyinstxtractor-go/README.md

 - Extracting large files using the web version may crash the browser specifically on mobile devices with low RAM.

+- Encrypted pyz archives are not supported at present.

 ## See also

 - [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor): The original tool developed in Python.